 y = NULL,

-title = "Sweden has the fourth highest life expectancy in Europe",
+title = "Brazil has the second highest population in the Americas",

 caption = "Source: Gapminder"